 The Strategy Committee is headed by Mr. T. Davidson who is a non-Executive Director.
-Mr. Skander Oueslati, non - Executive Director, Mr. Biniam Yohannes, non-Executive Director, Mr. A Kantaria, Executive Director, and Mr Bharat Jani, Managing Director are the other members of the committee.
-Its objectives are to discuss, review and recommend to the Board the overall strategy and changes thereto including the business plan and to adopt appropriate business strategy, approve annual budgets, capital raising plans, asset acquisitions and disposals, incurrence of overhead or capital expenditures, any reorganizational changes and other strategy related matters.
+Mr. Skander Oueslati, non - Executive Director, Mr. A. R. Kantaria, Executive Director, and Mr Bharat Jani (Deceased), Managing Director are the other members of the committee.
+Its objectives are to discuss, review and recommend to the Board the overall strategy and changes thereto including the business plan and to adopt appropriate business strategy, approve annual budgets, capital raising plans, asset acquisitions and disposals, incurrence of overhead or capital expenditures, any re-organizational changes and other strategy related matters.